StarbirdTech/AI-Blueprints/generative-ai/transcript-summarization-with-langchain/README.md

 ## Overview

-This project demonstrates how to build a semantic chunking and summarization pipeline for transcripts using **LangChain**, **Sentence Transformers**, and **Galileo** for model evaluation, protection, and observability.
-It leverages the **Z by HP AI Studio Local GenAI image** and the **LLaMA2-7B** model to generate concise and contextually accurate summaries from transcript data.
+This project demonstrates how to build a semantic chunking and summarization pipeline for texts using **LangChain**, **Sentence Transformers**, and **Galileo** for model evaluation, protection, and observability.
+It leverages the **Z by HP AI Studio Local GenAI image** and the **LLaMA2-7B** model to generate concise and contextually accurate summaries from text data.

 ---